 Wren Kitchens Limited (“we” “us”

 2016/679 and national laws which relate to the processing of personal data.

 data and how we will treat it.

-2 Visitors to our website
+2 Personal data we collect from visitors to our website

 We may collect and process personal data about you in the following circumstances:

 where you complete our ‘Book a free showroom appointment’, ‘Book a free home measure’

 We will collect details such as your name, address, email address and telephone number so

 we can contact you about the services you have requested and respond to your enquiry;

 whenever you provide information to us when reporting a problem with our Website, making

 a complaint, making an enquiry or contacting us for any other reason.
 If you contact us, we

 may keep a record of that correspondence;

 whenever you disclose your information to us, or we collect information from you in any

-other way, through our Website.
+other way, through our Website; and

 whenever you recommend a friend or accept a recommendation as part of our referral